bonitasoft/bonita-doc/md/messaging.md

-# Messaging
+# Email connector

 This connector will send an email message when activated.

 There is no output returned.

 **Note:** There is no way to set proxy server settings in this wizard.
 If there is a Proxy server setup in the company, ask the IT department for the specific configuration.